Vladutzu27/Blackjack/README.md

 - `Assets/Cards.js`
 - `Assets/Math.js`

+If you know how to import files using `require()` then this should not be a problem for you.
 All you need to do is to place these files in the correct path<br>
-If you know how to require a file, then this shouldn't be a problem.

 Once you've manage to make it work, please don't forget to enjoy!
 ##### Contact Me